 Depending on the configuration of your store, you might also be required to resolve a CAPTCHA challenge such as entering a series of keyboard characters, solving a puzzle, or clicking a series of images with a common theme.
 These tests are designed to identify you has human, rather than an automated bot.

 For additional security, you can determine which parts of the Admin each user has permission to access, and also limit the number of login attempts.
 By default, after six attempts the account is locked, and the user must wait a few minutes before trying again.
 Locked accounts can also be reset from the Admin.

 The first time you sign in to the Admin, you are given the opportunity to Allow admin usage data collection.
 See Store Admin for more information.

 Step 1: Set up two-factor authentication

 Before you can sign in to the Admin of your store, you must have a two-factor authentication solution set up and ready to use.
 To learn more about the authentication process used by each solution, see Using Two-Factor Authentication.
-By default, Magento supports Google Authenticator.
+By default, Commerce supports Google Authenticator.

 Step 2: Sign in to the Admin